Tsavo Man-Eaters: Initial killings

-Hunting the lions
+Hunt for the lions

-Eventually other officials arrived, with a reinforcement of around twenty armed Sepoys to assist in the hunt.
-Patterson set traps and tried several times to ambush the lions at night from a tree.
+Eventually, other officials arrived, with a reinforcement of around twenty armed sepoys to assist in the hunt.Patterson set traps and tried several times to ambush the lions at night from a tree.
 After repeated unsuccessful attempts, he shot the first lion on 9 December 1898.
 Twenty days later, the second lion was found and killed.
-The first lion killed measured 9 ft 8 in from nose to tip of tail.
+The first lion killed measured 9 ft 8 in from nose to tip of the tail.
 It took eight men to carry the carcass back to camp.

-Patterson wrote in his account that he wounded the first lion with one bullet from a high-calibre rifle.
+Patterson wrote in his account that he wounded the first lion with one bullet from a high-caliber rifle.
 This shot struck the lion in its hind leg, but it escaped.
 Later, it returned at night and began stalking Patterson as he tried to hunt it.
-He shot it through the shoulder, penetrating its heart with a more powerful rifle and found it lying dead the next morning not far from his platform.
+He shot it through the shoulder, penetrating its heart with a more powerful rifle, and found it lying dead the next morning not far from his platform.

 The second lion was shot nine times, five with the same rifle, three with a second, and once with a third rifle – six finding their mark.
 The first shot was fired from atop a scaffolding that Patterson had built near a goat killed by the lion.
 Two shots from a second rifle hit the lion eleven days later as it was stalking Patterson and trying to flee.
-When they found the lion the next day, Patterson shot it three more times with the same rifle, severely crippling it, and he shot it three times with a third rifle, twice in the chest, and once in the head, which killed it.
+When they found the lion the next day, Patterson shot it three more times with the same rifle, severely crippling it, and shot it three times with a third rifle, twice in the chest and once in the head, which killed it.
 He claimed it died gnawing on a fallen tree branch, still trying to reach him.